pfultz2/Pino/README.markdown

     }
 };
 ```
-Call pino on the file like this:
+To process the files specified by the `templates` list, you must pass in the just config file without any input or output files, like this:
 ```
 pino.py --config=template.py
 ```